Heath Blackmon LAT, ATC

 Alicia graduated with her Bachelor of Science degree in athletic training from The University of West Alabama in 2011 and with her Master’s in the Art of Teaching in 2013.
 She began her athletic training career at Alabama State University where she was an intern in 2011 and then quickly promoted to assistant athletic trainer.
 In 2014 she began working in the industrial setting as well as high school outreach.
-For the past seven years she has worked with manufacturing, delivery, and service companies throughout Alabama.
 In 2015 she completed her ergonomic assessment specialist certification.
-She has served on the Executive Counsel as At-Large 3 and chair of the industrial, clinical and military committee for the past year and a half.
+She has served on the Executive Council as At-Large 3 and chair of the industrial, clinical, and military committee for the past two years.
 Alicia is passionate about helping others learn the value of an athletic trainer in all types of settings.